-The idea of love thyself is not too far fetched.
-If you do not believe that you are worth it, or good enough, how can you expect your partner to think so?
+Self-love and self-respect in relationships are essential.
+Sure, the idea of ‘love thyself’ is not too far-fetched.
+If you do not believe that you are worth it or good enough, how can you expect your partner to think so?

 1. You are always the victim

 It is one of the trickiest of things, having to deal with your own insecurities.

 You are always in defensive mode.
 The fight and flight mode is always on, and you are in constant flux.

 Low self-esteem can make one test or sabotage their potentially good relationship.
 Or it can result in you settling for less.